kevinjdonohue/AntergosLinux/README.md

 #### System information

-* systemctl -- command line tool for interogating system information (systemd)
+* systemctl -- command line tool for interrogating system information (systemd)

 Here are some common command line entries you can make using systemctl: